Welcome to the Society for Astronomical Sciences

 - Provide a forum for networking, learning, and sharing experiences.

-In 2015, the Symposium on Telescope Science celebrated its 34th year.
-This has become one of the premiere pro-am events with 100-150 participants giving papers, attending workshops, and networking with fellow researchers.
+In 2021, the Symposium on Telescope Science will celebrate its 40th year.
+This has become one of the premiere pro-am events with 100-150 participants giving papers, attending workshops, and networking with follow researchers.

 If you're interested in devoting even a little of your telescope time to astronomical research, the Society is the place to find others with a similar interest in unlocking the secrets of the Universe.
 Come join us!